 The rate of return that will be expected by the investors could be higher than interest rates on debts.
 If the returns could not be met, it is possible that the investors would pull out their funds.

-You must learn that there are different types of equity finance under different business scenarios.
+You must learn that there are different ways to raise money under different business scenarios.

 For companies in their early growth stage, they usually do a Series A financing.
 Series A financing takes the form of preferred shares, which are usually convertible to common equity shares.
 If the company is still growing, the company could raise Series B, Series C and so on.

-Mezzanine financing is a type of equity finance,however, it is a hybrid of debt and equity securities.
-Mezzanine are the ones being paid after senior liabilities are paid in case of liquidation.
+Mezzanine financing is one of the types of equity finance, however, it is a hybrid of debt and equity securities.
+Mezzanine is the ones being paid after senior liabilities are paid in case of liquidation.

 M&A financing, on the other hand, is the issuance of equity shares between two companies that are subjects of mergers or acquisitions.

 Seed financing is the term used for financing start-up companies.
-Late-stage financing, on the other hand, is the term coined for equity financing of already mature companies.
+Late-stage financing, on the other hand, is the term coined for equity financing of an already mature business.

 What Kind of Skills Do You Need in Equity Financing

-Lastly, equity markets are fast, you need be as well.
+Lastly, shares markets are fast, you need to be as well.
 You need to have the ability to analyze and act quickly on market developments as they arise.

 In order to familiarize yourself with the world of equity financing, here are some real-life business situations that you can study on: